 Industrial Safety Bollards and Publicly Available Specifications

 Publicly Available Specifications or (PAS) refer to documents created by the British Standards Institution (BSI).
 These specifications are codes of practice which refer to the best way to apply a product, service, or process.
-It is a form of standardisation though it is not legally enforced.
+It is a form of standardization though it is not legally enforced.

 There are a range of PAS which refer to the uses of bollards.

 What is PAS 13?

 PAS 13 is the code of practice for safety barrier application and testing.
 It was created to standardize the use of safety barriers within industrial settings, specifically for traffic management.
 In addition, it provides guidelines on the most affective way to test safety barriers to provide the most accurate impact ratings.